top of page

 • QR Codes: Consumers can easily access detailed product information through simple QR codes on packaging.
 A quick scan reveals the entire journey of the product, including where it was grown, the certifications it holds, and the sustainable practices it supports.

-This combination of rigorous certifications, supplier audits, and advanced technologies creates a comprehensive, transparent traceability system that consumers can rely on.
-Through this approach, NSI demonstrates that transparency and traceability aren’t just goals but fundamental parts of the company’s operations, ensuring that food products are safe, ethical, and responsibly sourced from the start.
+This combination of rigorous certifications, supplier audits and advanced technologies creates a comprehensive, transparent traceability system that consumers can rely on.
+Through this approach, NSI demonstrates that transparency and traceability aren’t just goals but fundamental parts of the company’s operations, ensuring that food products are safe, ethical and responsibly sourced from the start.

 Real-World Impact: How Traceability Makes a Difference